AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_tutorial.md

 The term \e Scope is known from your programming language.
 For example, a variable declared within a class method, 'automatically' carries the scope of that method.
-This means, it is not visible outside of that method. \alib_alox_nl uses a similar approach: All <em>Log Statements</em> within a method might carry the same <em>Log Domain</em>.
+This means, it is not visible outside that method. \alib_alox_nl uses a similar approach: All <em>Log Statements</em> within a method might carry the same <em>Log Domain</em>.
 In other words, we can set a 'default value' for a <em>Log Domain</em> to be used for all <em>Log Statements</em> of a method.